ChrstianH/Project_New-Interior/README.md

 # New Interior

-This project is part of a Web Developmewnt Bootcamp.
+This project is part of a Web Development Bootcamp.
 I built it using HTML and SCSS.

 ## TechStack